arvidn/libtorrent/trunk/docs/manual.rst

 * ``debug_log`` - debug version with standard logging
 * ``debug_vlog`` - debug version with verbose logging

+The logs created when building vlog or log mode are put in a directory called ``libtorrent_logs`` in the current working directory.

 When building the example client on windows, you need to build with ``link=static`` otherwise you may get unresolved external symbols for some boost.program-options symbols.